WDOTS/wdots-website/README.md

 ## Add a new page

 1. Add `yourname.htm` file to the `/views` directory
+2. Add `yourname.scss` file to the `/styles` directory
-2. You can access your new file by browsing to http://localhost/yourname
+3. You can access your new file by browsing to http://localhost/yourname

 ## Lint